neilbacon/esp32_battery/README.md

 ### Firmware

-`esppir1.yaml` is the ESPHome input file for our first firmware, which usies the HA native API.
+`esppir1.yaml` is the ESPHome input file for our first firmware, which uses the HA native API.

 LED usage:

-- Red: switch name `awake`, indicates the ESP32 is awake
+- Red: connected to switch `awake`; turned on after waking up; turned off before deep sleep
-- Yellow: switch name `stay_awake`, indicates deep sleep is inhibited e.g. to facilitate OTA updates.
+- Yellow: connected to switch `stay_awake`; HA user turns on to inhibit deep sleep e.g. to facilitate OTA updates.

 ### Issues

 1. PIR sensor on duration (1 sec) is shorter than the time it takes the ESP32 to startup and the HA api to connect to it.
 WiFi connection takes 1-2 secs, but it is ~6 secs before the HA API is connected and a change in state is reflected in the HA UI.
 2. State changes before the API is connected are not reflected in the UI after the API connects.
 3. Even at the lowest priority, `on_boot` runs before the HA API is connected.
-4. The template_binary_sensor `motion` can be programatically controlled, but the gpio binary_sensor `pir` cannot.
+4. The [template binary\_sensor](https://esphome.io/components/binary_sensor/template.html) `motion` can be programatically controlled, but the gpio binary_sensor `pir` cannot.
 5. Awake from deep sleep is the same as RST or first boot; (non-RTC) memory is initialised and `setup()` is run, then `loop()` (these are Aduino IDE entry points implemented under-the-hood by ESPHome).
 I thought that power cycle would clear RTC memory, but it appears to be non-volatile (at least on my current test board) and survives power cycle, RST, OTA update, as well as deep sleep.
 This means it cannot be used to distinguish between deep sleep wake up and other types of start up.
 I had wanted to toggle `motion` (see below) only on deep sleep wake up.

-### Solutions
+### Design

-1. Use template_binary_sensor `motion` as the high level motion sensor.
+1. Use [template binary\_sensor](https://esphome.io/components/binary_sensor/template.html) `motion` as the high level motion sensor.
 2. Under normal operation (`state == 3` in the yaml) `pir` state changes are copied to `motion`.
 3. When `pir` wakes the ESP32 `on_boot` is run.
 It waits for the HA api to connect (or timeout because we don't want to flatten the battery waiting too long) then runs `startup_motion_toggle`.
 4. `startup_motion_toggle` turns `motion` on then off (to reflect that `pir` has gone on and off before the HA api was connected) then sets normal operation (`state = 3` in the yaml).
 5. `sleep_timer` is restarted when `pir` changes state.
-When it expires we enter deep sleep.
+When it expires we enter deep sleep (unless `stay_awake` is on).

 ### Conclusion